 Four Pillars of Safety

-Hi, this is Jill James, Chief Safety Officer with Vivid Learning Systems, a health and safety institute company.
+Hi, this is Jill James, Chief Safety Officer with HSI Learning Systems, a health and safety institute company.
 I am often asked, Jill, how do we start with safety?
 What is this whole workplace safety thing about?
 What are the minimum things we need to do just to get started?

 And so, I would like to share with you the four pillars of safety.
 And when we're building out safety house with our four pillars of safety, we need to start with a strong foundation.
 So what might be in that foundation?
 Well, I call them administrative things.

 And so, what might be an administrative things?
 These would be some of the very basic core elements that nearly every place of employment in our country needs to have.
 And so, that might be the OSHA 300 logs and maintaining them, the OSHA poster hung in your workplace, and having all your safety data sheets together for the hazardous substances you have in your work environment.

 And so, what's next?
 How are we building our first pillar.
 Well, our first pillar is what I call, programs.

 Programs are things that are in writing.
 So they may be safety policies, safety procedures, standard operating procedures or SOPs, or equipment specific instructions, things that have to be in writing.
 So how do we know they have to be in writing?
 Well, if we wanted to start with just our base line, the OSHA regulations mandate have to be in writing, have to have in writing, rather.
 And sometimes those policies are coming from federal OSHA and sometimes they're coming from state OSHA programs as well.
 So we need to keep that in mind.

 So now that we have our first pillar, what is our second pillar called?
 I call it the training pillar.